-It is well known that child maltreatment affects long-term health and development.
-However, important scientific questions about the impact of child maltreatment remain and require answers if we are to allocate resources commensurate with the risks these children face.
-For instance, why do effect sizes vary across studies of child maltreatment examining the same health outcome?
+It is well known that child maltreatment affects long-term health and human development.
+However, important scientific questions about the impact of child maltreatment remain and require answers if we are to allocate resources commensurate with the risks and health consequences these children face.
+For instance, what are the contributors to replication failures and variation in effect size magnitudes across studies of child maltreatment examining the same health outcome?
 What are the causal pathways that explain why child maltreatment leads to diverse outcomes across the health spectrum?
 How can we improve the effectiveness of interventions, both preventive and treatment, for those children affected by maltreatment?
-These questions spur three interrelated aims in my research laboratory: 1) advance methods that facilitate the accurate estimation of the impact of child maltreatment across adverse health outcomes, 2) identify risk mechanisms leading to multiple adverse health outcomes in the child maltreatment population, and 3) optimize the prevention and treatment of psychopathology by targeting and engaging identified mechanisms.
+These questions spur three interrelated aims in my research laboratory: 1) advance methods that facilitate the accurate estimation of the impact of child maltreatment across adverse health outcomes, 2) identify mechanisms leading to multiple adverse health outcomes in the child maltreatment population, and 3) optimize the prevention and treatment of psychiatric disorders by targeting and engaging identified mechanisms.

 2017- Associate Professor, The Pennsylvania State University